Nike Air Max Tailwind 7 Review Facts

 Traction of running shoes refers to the grip of them on various surfaces.
 The Tailwind 7's traction is good, mostly because of the outsole.
 The special material's carbon rubber composition is a big factor of this.
 The modified treads that are also present on the bottom of the outsole help provide some extra grip too.
 Again, the shoes will fare best on city like terrains, but grip definitely should still be pretty good on trails, or grass, or dirt.

 The Air Max Tailwind 7 is pretty good at flexing.
 The upper contributes to this through the mesh it employs.
 Mesh materials tend to be very flexible because of their woven nature.
 The flex grooves present in the outsole also are a contributing factor to flexibility in this shoe.
 Lastly, the midsole's material is flexible, mostly due to its special EVA foam mixture material.
 The key pieces that create the flexibility of the shoe do a good job overall of natural and efficient movement.

 The heel measurement of the Air Max Tailwind 7 is 10 mm.
 This is fairly common for these types of shoes.
-Too low of a drop can lead to higher risk of injuries, whereas too high of a drop promotes an unnatural stride.
-Neither should be an issue in this case however, and the drop of the Tailwind 7 likely will not create any problems for most.
+Too low of a drop can lead to higher risk of injuries, whereas too high drop promotes an unnatural stride.
+Neither should be an issue in this case, however, and the drop of the Tailwind 7 likely will not create any problems for most.

 •BRS 1000 carbon rubber outsole

 •Cushioned and durable responsive foam midsole

 •All-around mesh upper